 4. Get settled at home

 Make a note of all meter readings as soon as you move in.
-If your landlord is not taking care of the gas, electricity and water, you’ll have to set them up yourself or try to have the previous tenant transfer utilities in your name.
+If your landlord is not taking care of the gas, electricity, and water, you’ll have to set them up yourself or try to have the previous tenant transfer utilities in your name.
 Find out how to connect to utilities in Germany.

-It can take a few weeks to get a landline and internet connection, so it helps to sort this out before you move in or as soon as possible afterwards.
+It can take a few weeks to get a landline and internet connection, so it helps to sort this out before you move in or as soon as possible afterward.
 Read about signing up in our guide to telephone and internet options in Germany.

 Investigate a German SIM card for your mobile (called a handy).
 If you’re going to be making a lot of calls within Germany, it will be much cheaper.

-TV, radio, internent licence
+TV, radio, internet license

 Make sure that your name appears on the mailbox and doorbell immediately, or post won’t be delivered.
 You don’t need to register with the post office.
 You might also consider having your mail redirected from your home country.

 Residential lifestyle in Germany is typically peaceful as a result of several regulations: